Great Gardens = Great Soil

-- This height also prevents our dogs and children from accidentally getting into the beds.
-We created one shorter but wider bed that we placed in the very middle of the patio.
+- This height also prevents our dogs and children from accidentally entering the beds.
+We created one shorter but wider bed in the middle of the patio.

 - This bed could be more expansive because it has 360-degree access.
 Raised beds were placed around the patio perimeter and the center, leaving a path for my kiddos to use their scooters and bikes.

 - Instead of just having one function, it now is a place for the kids to play, grow food, and enjoy sitting throughout the day.
 Our dogs even sit underneath the beds to sleep in the shade!

 B. Design & Use what you have

 Use what you have already!
 In our terraced garden, I've used cinder blocks (leftovers from another project) to create a border in some beds and IBC totes (leftovers from a failed project, but I didn't want to waste them) cut in half for 25" deep raised beds on the same hillside.

 We used whole tree trunks/logs (trees had to be removed anyway, so we used them) to create walls in our first large garden, which worked great.